Dallas Nonsubscriber Liability Lawyers

 We help workers injured on the job

 In Texas, employers may opt out of carrying workers' compensation insurance.
 Many choose not to carry it-they are "nonsubscribers."
 Some employers believe they don't have enough employees or they don't experience enough on-the-job injuries.
-But when a worker is injured or killed on the job due to negligence, the attorneys at Tracey & Fox hold these employers responsible.
+But when a worker is injured or killed on the job due to negligence, the attorneys at Tracey Fox King & Walters hold these employers responsible.

 Nonsubscriber liability means that employers who don't carry workers' compensation insurance can be sued when an employee is injured or killed at work.
 As a nonsubscriber, the employer can't claim: